-Dow soars 300 points as US-China trade tensions cool
+Dow soars 350 points as US-China trade tensions cool

 It didn't seem to matter to Wall Street that the can was just being kicked down the road.
 The mere fact that the US and China seem willing to keep talking was enough to make investors think that a full-blown trade war can be avoided.

-"While no great specifics were made on a deal, [Mnuchin's] comment does reduce the potential for trade to be a major bearish influence," said Tom Essaye, founder of The Sevens Report, an investment research firm, in a market newsletter Monday morning.
+"While no great specifics were made on a deal, [Mnuchin's] comment does reduce the potential for trade to be a major bearish influence," said Tom Essaye, founder of The Sevens Report, an investment research firm, in a market newsletter Monday.